What Happens after an Application To Protect an Historic Building or Site Has Been Submitted

 - If it is eligible and

 - Whether you have provided us with enough information, including images, to make an initial judgement

 If eligible we will begin our assessment, which happens in three stages.

-- Based on the information provided in the application, we will carry out an initial assessment to determine whether or not the building or site may merit further investigation.
+- Based on the information provided in the application, we'll carry out an initial assessment to determine whether or not the building or site may merit further investigation.

 - This stage usually includes a site visit and a period of consultation.
 See further details about the consultation process below.

-- All the information and representations will then be considered, and we will recommend whether or not the historic building or site should be added to the National Heritage List for England (NHLE).
+- All the information and representations will then be considered, and we'll recommend whether or not the historic building or site should be added to the National Heritage List for England (NHLE).

-- It takes on average 6 months from receiving an application to the final recommendation.
+- We aim to complete our assessments within 21 weeks of receipt of application.
 However, if the building or site is under threat this timescale will be reduced.

 The Consultation Process